phbradley/tcr-dist/README.txt

 ###########################

 system:
-				So far we have only tested on LINUX systems.
-Right now the blast executables used for sequence parsing are probably not going to work on other systems, but we could definitely add logic to autodetect system type and download the appropriate ones.
-The downstream analysis is pretty much pure python and should work wherever.
-If you are interested in using the software on Mac, for example, contact us and we can give it a shot.
+				So far we have mainly tested on LINUX systems.
+I was also able to get things to work on my mac laptop after updating scipy, numpy, and sklearn and installing inkscape.

 python:
 				We have tested with 2.7.11